5 min read

 5 Aspects to Consider for Market Penetration

 High market penetration enables your business to become a market leader for your particular sector.
 Furthermore, you get access to a broader audience base.
 Being a market leader allows you to enjoy better customer loyalty and positive customer perception.
 It gives you an edge over negotiations with your suppliers, given that you can leverage your high sales volumes for bulk orders.
+Implementing supplier diversity practices can help in expanding your supplier base and enhancing the overall resilience of your supply chain.

 Below are some of the common market penetration strategies, as well as market penetration strategy examples you can take inspiration from.